Sam Hubbard: Early life

 Hubbard attended Archbishop Moeller High School in Cincinnati, Ohio.
 Hubbard played the position of Safety in high school, and as a senior, had 109 tackles and five interceptions.
 He was rated as a five-star recruit by Scout.com and committed to Ohio State University to play college football.
 Hubbard also played lacrosse in high school, and was at one time committed to the University of Notre Dame to play college lacrosse.

 College career

 Hubbard redshirted his first year at Ohio State in 2014.
+He was a part of the roster that won the National Championship for the 2014 season.
 As a redshirt freshman in 2015, he played in all 13 games and had 28 tackles and 6.5 sacks.
 As a redshirt sophomore in 2016, he started all 13 games and had 46 tackles and 3.5 sacks.
 Hubbard played in 14 games in 2017 as a redshirt junior and had 42 tackles along with a career high seven sacks.
 Hubbard declared for the 2018 NFL draft on December 30, 2017.